David Bergeaud

-David Bergeaud (born 1968) also known as "KOR", is a film, television, and video game composer, as well as a record producer and multi-instrumentalist.
-Bergeaud has composed scores for such noteworthy projects as the popular PlayStation series Ratchet & Clank and the award-winning television series Strong Medicine and The Outer Limits, and the controversial feature-length documentary film, Kurt & Courtney (1998).
+David Bergeaud (born 1968) also known as "KOR", is a French film, television, and video game composer, as well as a multi-instrumentalist and record producer.
+Bergeaud has composed scores for such noteworthy projects as the popular PlayStation series Ratchet & Clank (2002–2008) and the award-winning television series Strong Medicine (2000–2006) and The Outer Limits, and the controversial feature-length documentary film, Kurt & Courtney (1998).

-Bergeaud has lent his musical talents on some of the most critically acclaimed projects produced and directed by the likes of renowned director Steven Spielberg (Earth 2), Ang Lee (Lust, Caution), Robert Zemeckis (Death Becomes Her), Barry Josephson (Secret Agent Man), Walter Salles (The Motorcycle Diaries), Jane Campion (In the Cut), Alejandro González Iñárritu (21 Grams), Barry Levinson (Sphere), Mike Figgis (Miss Julie), Roman Polanski (The Pianist), George Miller (Lorenzo's Oil), Curtis Hanson (The River Wild), Bill Brillstein (C-16: FBI) Brad Grey (C-16: FBI) and Raffaella De Laurentiis (Dragon: The Bruce Lee Story, Vanishing Son).
+Bergeaud has lent his musical skills on some of the projects produced and directed by the likes of director Steven Spielberg (Earth 2), Ang Lee (Lust, Caution), Robert Zemeckis (Death Becomes Her), Barry Josephson (Secret Agent Man), Walter Salles (The Motorcycle Diaries), Jane Campion (In the Cut), Alejandro González Iñárritu (21 Grams), Barry Levinson (Sphere), Mike Figgis (Miss Julie), Roman Polanski (The Pianist), George Miller (Lorenzo's Oil), Curtis Hanson (The River Wild), Bill Brillstein (C-16: FBI) Brad Grey (C-16: FBI) and Raffaella De Laurentiis (Dragon: The Bruce Lee Story, Vanishing Son).

 Early life

-David Bergeaud was born in Paris.
+David Bergeaud was born in 1968 in Paris, France.
 His father a successful stage director and choreographer, and his mother Christine Nerac, a well known singer, raised him while on tour through much of Europe, the Middle East and East Africa.
-David began his musical education at the age of 5 and, after ten years of classical conservatory and private studies, moved to Los Angeles to explore jazz and contemporary electronic music.
+David began his musical education at the age of 5 and, after ten years of classical conservatory and private studies, moved to Los Angeles, California to explore jazz and contemporary electronic music.